 Organic.
-Some soils have podzolic B horizons underlying a thick layer of peat.
-The soil is classified as Organic if the organic layer is greater than 60 cm thick and fibric with a bulk density <0.1 g/cm3 or 40 cm thick when the bulk density exceeds 0.1 g/cm3.
+Some soils have podzolic B horizons underlying a thick layer of peat or folic materials.
+The soil is classified as Organic if the peat layer is greater than 60 cm or if the folic layer is greater than 40 cm.